 Auctioning At every moment during execution, all agents who are idle take part in an auction for available tasks.
 It is assumed that the agents try to obtain more complex tasks first.
 If two or more agents bid for the same task, the Master assigns it on the basis of the so called credits of these agents.
-The credit of an agent represents the success and failure w.r.t. previous tasks.
+The credit of an agent represents his the success and failure w.r.t. previous tasks: an agent is said to have success w.r.t. a task if he completes it in no more time than $T{est}$ , and otherwise he is said to fail w.r.t. this task.
+The amount added to, or subtracted from, an agent's credit is proportional to the time difference w.r.t. $T{est}$ .

 Using Expert Knowledge When a task is assigned to an agent, a fuzzy rule set is used in order to model the expert knowledge and optimize the rendering parameters for this task.
 Fuzzy rule sets are known to be well suited for expert knowledge modeling due to their descriptive power and easy exensibility.
+The output parameters (i.e., the consequent part of the rules) are configured so that the time required to complete rendering is reduced and the loss of quality is minimized.
 Each agent may model (or capture) different expert knowledge with a different set of fuzzy rules.
 In the following, the rule set we used for Pathtracing rendering is described.
 The output parameters of the rules are:

-- Recursion Level [Rl], defined over the linguistic variables (Zadeh 1975) {VS, S, N, B, VB}2.
-This parameter defines the global recursion level in raytracing (number of light bounces). - Light Samples [Ls], defined over {VS, S, N, B, VB}.
-Number of samples per light in the scene. - Interpolation Band Size [Ibs], defined over {VS, S, N, B, VB}.
-Size of the interpolation band in pixels.
-It is used in the final composition of the image (as we will see in the next section).
+- Recursion Level [Rl], defined over the linguistic variables [15] {VS, S, N, B, VB}.
+This parameter defines the global recursion level in raytracing (number of light bounces). - Light Samples [Ls], defined over the linguistic variables {VS, S, N, B, VB}.
+This parameter defines the number of samples per light in the scene.
+The biggest, the more quality in the scene and the higher rendering time. - Interpolation Band Size [Ibs], defined over the linguistic variables {VS, S, N, B, VB}.
+This parameter defines the size of the interpolation band in pixels, and it is used in the final composition of the image (as we will see in the next section).